 Experiment 6

 The result of experiment 5 suggest that to a large extent the degree of inhibition is mediated by the changes in the background reward rate produced by changing the duration of the CS-., not directly controlled by the increased delay of reward signaled by the CS-.
 Because this was such an unexpected result we thought it important to replicate the effect of this manipulation.
 Additionally, we wondered if the basis for the effect of changing the background rate of reward was to alter the excitatory value of the ITI.
 Though we approached the current experiments as studying negative contingencies, consideration of the protocols used in all contingency experiments can be viewed as simultaneously arranging both negative and positive contingencies.
 In the case of a negative contingency, there is a positive contingency in the absence of the CS-.
 Symmetrically, in a positive contingency there is a negative contingency in the absence of a CS+.
 In the current experiments, if one considers the ITI period a CS+ then the symmetry is clear.
 By increasing the CS- durations the time between positive trials is increased and excitatory conditioning enhanced (Gibbon & Balsam, 1981; Gallistel & Gibbon, 2002; Balsam & Gallistel, 2009; Ward et al., 2012).
 Thus the effect of increasing CS- duration is to enhance excitatory conditioning of the ITI and thus the CS- cue must inhibit the stronger excitatory response.
 We examined this possibility in the current experiment.
 We kept the average delay between US’s in the ITI constant as well as the average delay to a US signaled by a CS- while varying the overall average delay to the US in a session.
 If inhibition depends on the comparison between the delay signaled by the CS- and the average delay in the ITI all groups with the same CS- duration should be equivalent.
-Alternatively, if the strength of inhibitory control is determined indirectly by the excitatory value of the ITI then a higher overall density of US’s relative will reduce excitation in the ITI and reduce the inhibitory control of the CS-.
+Alternatively, if the strength of inhibitory control is determined indirectly by the excitatory value of the ITI then a higher overall density of US’s in a session will reduce excitation in the ITI and reduce the inhibitory control of the CS-.

 Method